heygolive/code-challenge-frontend/README.md

-# Virtualtrips Front end code challenge
+# Heygo Front end code challenge

 This challenge has two parts: